AndreasErgenzinger/user_shibboleth/README.md

     ```
     Take care to use the server's actual host name.

-    While you have the _shibboleth2.xml_ file opened, write down the values of both the _handlerURL_ attribute of the _Sessions_ node and the _Location_ attribute of the _SessionInitiator_ node, as these must be specified on the app's settings menu.
+    While you have the _shibboleth2.xml_ file open, write down the values of both the _handlerURL_ attribute of the _Sessions_ node and the _Location_ attribute of the _SessionInitiator_ node, as these must be specified on the app's settings menu.

 The __user_shibboleth__ app itself can be installed and enabled just like any other ownCloud app.